 Introduction

-The English Language training programme in Ho Chi Minh City University of Economics and Finance, code 7220201, has been established since 2015 (according to the Decision granting training programme code No. 592/QD-BGDDT dated February 26, 2015 of the Minister of Education and Training) under the management of the Faculty of Foreign Languages, currently the Faculty of English (according to decision No. 14/QD-HĐQT dated March 20, 2019) which follows a high quality model.
+The English Language programme in Ho Chi Minh City University of Economics and Finance, code 7220201, has been implemented since 2015 (according to the Decision granting training programme code No. 592/QD-BGDDT dated February 26, 2015 of the Minister of Education and Training) under the management of the Faculty of Foreign Languages, currently the Faculty of English (according to decision No. 14/QD-HĐQT dated March 20, 2019) which follows a high quality model.
 The first academic year was in 2015, and by 2022 there have been 08 academic years of admission and training.
 The training programme is completed according to Circular 07/2015/TT-BGDDT dated April 16, 2015 of the Ministry of Education and Training stipulating the minimum amount of knowledge and capacity requirements that learners achieve after graduation for each training level of higher education, as well as the process of developing, appraising, and promulgating curriculum at undergraduate, master, and doctoral levels.
-Every year, the programme is reviewed and updated according to the surveyed opinions of learners and employers; it is also evaluated and accepted by a professional council of experts, lecturers and employers outside of the University, as well as the Council of Science and Training.
+Every year, the programme is reviewed and updated according to the feedback learners and employers; it is also evaluated and accepted by a professional council of experts, lecturers and employers outside of the University, as well as the Council of Science and Training.

 General information